ethereum-optimism/community-hub/src/docs/users/getting-started.md

 The Optimistic Ethereum network lets you send transactions, similar to Ethereum, but with two important advantages:

-* Near-instant transaction finality.
-You know almost immediately if your transaction took place or not.
+* **Near-instant transaction finality.** You know almost immediately if your transaction took place or not.
-* Much lower transaction fees.
-L1 gas cost only affects the cost to write the transaction to L1 for security purposes, which is **a lot less** than the cost of running the transaction on L1.
+* **Much lower transaction fees.** Typically between a 1% and 10% of of the cost on L1.
-  When Optimistic Ethereum is not congested, the gas price is 0.001 Gwei.
-[For the current gas price, see here](https://public-grafana.optimism.io/d/9hkhMxn7z/public-dashboard?orgId=1&refresh=5m).
+  [For the current gas price and a few sample transactions' costs, see here](https://public-grafana.optimism.io/d/9hkhMxn7z/public-dashboard?orgId=1&refresh=5m).
+* **Decentralization.** All transactions are posted to L1 Ethereum, inheriting the strong security guarantees of Ethereum

 ## Depositing assets